MRU-MACO-1701-004-202304/lab-instructions/lab-17-loopy-functions.md

 For each, create a value-returning function with type hints.
 Each function should use a `while` loop to get the task done.

+For each, test that your function works as expected.
+Practice using `assert` to do this.

 ### Exercise: Comma-separated Count Up

 **Inputs**: an integer upper bound.